 You often find most bungalows on plots that leave plenty of room for expansion or improvement.
 This isn’t possible if you reside in other living spaces like apartments or townhouses.
 So, if the inhabitants feel like adding an additional living space like more bedrooms, a porch, or more, they can do so with ease (but after seeking the necessary permissions).

 Due to all the points stated before, bungalow houses tend to be quite popular on the market.
 And their value will only increase as you renovate or redecorate.
 Reselling bungalows is a lot easier now since many people, regardless of their age, are looking for an affordable and compact living space.

 Like every good thing, bungalows tend to have a downside to them too.
 Despite being a popular choice on the housing market, there are a few disadvantages to owning a bungalow home.
 And we’ve listed a few of them down below:

-1. Higher Expense
+1. Higher Expenses

 Bungalows are a compact option compared to many houses, but more people feel like they would get more space by purchasing a house instead.
 Homeowners usually pay a higher price per square footage for a bungalow due to them being a popular choice.
-However, it tends to feel unfair due to the lot of them being the same size as that of a regular house.
+However, it tends to feel unfair due to the lot of them being the same size as that a regular house.